violinist-dev/docs/content/assignees.md

 weight:
 ---

 > This feature is only available on the agency and enterprise plans.
+However, if the project in question is open-source, it's available regardless of plan.

 ## Configuration